Goat Blocks

 Goat Blocks is a mixed-use development in Portland, Oregon, United States.

-The complex was built on a 2-acre field which was previously home to a herd of goats, nicknamed the "Belmont Goats".
+The complex was built on a 2-acre field which was previously home to the Italian restaurant Monte Carlo, and later a herd of goats, known as the "Belmont Goats".

 Killian Pacific's development project includes a grocery store (Market of Choice), a hardware store, and an apartment complex.
 The non-alcoholic pop-up restaurant Suckerpunch operated at the Goat Blocks in 2022.